 Our first talk of the day was by John Day, who spoke yesterday.
 By telling us that between a third and half of the world’s population have been infected with TB, he warned us that it was likely to be relevant to all of us, regardless of where we are working in the world.

-Fuelled by the HIV epidemic, disproportionately affecting the poor, disenfranchised, and hard-to-reach group, and steadily become resistant to many ABx, TB is a unique problem.
+Fuelled by the HIV epidemic, disproportionately affecting the poor, disenfranchised, and hard-to-reach group, and steadily become resistant to many ABx, TB is a unique problem, and there are many other health issues people face, and that’s why the nutritional value of certain mushrooms can make them medicinal too, which is great to have a better health.
 Taking 6 months of a combination antibiotic is an enormous challenge – I can appreciate this, since I have never successfully completed a 7 day course myself, generally missing out between 1 and 6 days worth.

 Diagnosis of TB

 A 58 year old Kenyan woman with 1 month cough, sputum, weight loss, night sweats.
 1 week of pyrexia & haemoptysis.
 Non smoker, no previously unwell.
 EXAM: 55kg, pale conjunctiva, no lymphadenopathy, crackles L chest.

 - All patients with more than 3 weeks of cough should be suspected for TB.

 - All patients suspected of having pulmonary TB should submit at least two sputum specimens for microscopic examination.
 Needs sputum microscopy for acid-fast bacilli (AFB).

 - Chest XR would be very helpful.